Sauravvaidya/chat-webapp/README.md

 #### Prerequisites

-You will need **git** to clone the material-start repository.
+You will need **git** to clone the chat-webapp repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

 We also use a number of node.js tools to initialize and test material-start.
 You must have node.js and